 Let’s get one thing straight: living in a school bus is cool.
 Something about it brings all the vibes and you can go ahead and assume whoever calls this bus home is a pretty down-to-Earth person.
 That being said, driving a school bus wherever you go certainly isn’t for everyone.

 Given its size, you can kiss downtown parking goodbye.
 You can also say chao to super dispersed camping where the spaces to park might just be a small cut out down a hardly used forest road.

 On the other hand, its size means spacious living.
-If you plan to travel slowly, stay on friend’s property, or are willing to sacrifice where exactly you park your home, you’ll love just how big your portable house is.
+If you plan to travel slowly, stay on a friend’s property, or are willing to sacrifice where exactly you park your home, you’ll love just how big your portable house is.
 You’ll be able to create a full-on living space, working space, kitchen, and sleeping area without any issues.
 On top of that, storage bed solutions such as divan

 The Bottom Line: A schoolie is the ideal “van” for “van life” if you prefer comfort and space over the ability to travel far off the beaten path.
 Storage bed solutions such as ottoman beds and divans are great to keep things as tidy and orderly as possible.
 This is great for those that need ample workspace or are just trying to save a pretty penny on housing costs.

 - The build is done for you

 - You’ll have all the at-home amenities already built in

 - You’ll have plenty of options with size